 After breakfast, guests assemble their own lunches from a buffet that includes bread, cheese, lunch meats, fruit, cookies, and cake.
 Lemonade, cold water, iced tea, hot coffee, and tea are also available all day in the lodge on a self-service basis.

 Most hikes, nature walks, and organized activities leave camp between 8:00 am and 9:00 am.

 Evening entertainment, ranging from sing-a-longs and square dancing to the Friday night camp talent show starts between 7:30 and 8:00 pm.

 Quiet time runs from 9:30 pm – 7:00 am.

 My First Stay at Cold River Camp

 I stayed at Cold River Camp this June, for the first week that the camp was open during the regular summer season, and found it to be a wonderful experience.
-I was working as a hiking leader in camp, running guest trips, in exchange for room and board.
+I was working as a hiking leader in the camp, running guest trips, in exchange for room and board.
 I definitely plan to go back next year and work as a hiking leader again.

 The location in Evans Notch is fantastic and far less crowded than the other regions of the White Mountains which have become popular in summer.
-I also met and worked with the most wonderful people in camp, who were both professional, but very relaxed, making it a very restorative experience for me.
+I also met and worked with the most wonderful people in the camp, who were both professional, but very relaxed, making it a very restorative experience for me.

-One of the things that really appealed to me about Cold River Camp was the multi-generational nature of camp.
+One of the things that really appealed to me about Cold River Camp was the multi-generational nature of the camp.
 Young and old, I found it very pleasant to meet and interact with kids, their parents, and grandparents over meals and during camp activities.
 Next year, I hope to bring my extended family to Cold River Camp so they can experience this unique atmosphere in my beloved White Mountains.